bdmarius/python-knowledge-graph/README.md

 # python-knowledge-graph
-A Python implementation of a basic Knowledge Graph
+A Python and scaCy implementation of a basic Knowledge Graph.
+See more details here in this blog post: https://programmerbackpack.com/python-nlp-tutorial-information-extraction-and-knowledge-graphs/